Proton-exchange membrane fuel cell: Strengths

-PEM fuel cells have been shown to be capable of high energy densities up to 39.7 kW/kg, compared to 2.5 kW/kg for solid oxide fuel cells.
+PEM fuel cells have been shown to be capable of high power densities up to 39.7 kW/kg, compared to 2.5 kW/kg for solid oxide fuel cells.
 Due to this high power density, much research is being done on potential applications in transportation as well as wearable technology.

 Weaknesses

 Fuel Cells based on PEM still have many issues: